neishm/EC-CAS-diags/README.md

 Additional arguments may be required, such as `--tmpdir` to specify where to put intermediate files.
 To get a full list of options available, run `eccas-diags --help`.

-The final diagnostics will go in a `diags/` subdirectory from your first entry in your config file.
+By default, the final diagnostics will go in a `diags/` subdirectory of your first experiment in your config file.
+You can override this by using the --outdir parameter.

 Dependencies